 REGISTERING:See the "How to Register" tab at the top of this page

 MODULES: This course has five modules, all on the Blackboard learning management system.
 Each module begins with an introductory video explaining the contents of the module, and follows with videos and homework sets for each topic.
 The program automatically grades each assignment and gives students instant feedback on their performance.
 Modules begin with a pre-test, so if students are already familiar with the material in the module, they can quickly move to the next module.
 Each module concludes with a test covering the material in the module.
 Once you pass all five module tests, you've passed the course!

 INSTRUCTOR SUPPORT: There are different ways to get help from the instructor.
 You can send an email or use the "Ask the Instructor" discussion board.
 You can even just peruse the discussion board to see if someone else has already asked the question you need answered.
 There's also the option of setting up a Google Hangouts session with the instructor to talk about your questions.

-DATES/LENGTH OF COURSE: The course runs from July 5 (but you can register up to August 8th) through August 15.
+DATES/LENGTH OF COURSE: The course runs from May 20 (but you can register through the beginning of August) through August 20.
 The course is self-paced, and you can start the course anytime, and work on it over several weeks, or complete it in one.
 If you have a job, you can fit it in around your schedule, or if you want to finish quickly, you can work around the clock - it's up to you!
-It just needs to be completed by August 15.
+It just needs to be completed by August 20.